adoyle-h/lobash/doc/module-usages.md

 ### sleep

 - Usage: `l.sleep <number_or_float>`
+- Description:
-- Description: Same to sleep command but support float
+  - Same to sleep command but support float.
+  - When run it in Linux/Unix System, the precision of sleep time is 1ms.
+The deviation of sleep time is 1~2ms by actual measurement.
+  - When run it in MacOS, the precision of sleep time is 100ms.
+The deviation of sleep time is 40~50ms by actual measurement.
 - Since: 0.1.0
 - More Examples: [../test/modules/sleep.bats](../test/modules/sleep.bats)